 Lesson plan: Positive Potions

-This 75-minute lesson plan – in which primary school pupils make ‘magic potions’ from materials found outdoors – builds on literacy skills and is ideal for Valentine's Day or Halloween.
+This lesson plan gets pupils making ‘magic potions’ from materials found outdoors – builds on literacy skills and is ideal for Valentine's Day or Halloween.

 Making potions or smelly cocktails is a classic outdoor learning activity.
 We’ve added some linked literacy activities and given it a seasonal twist for Valentine’s Day – although you could tweak this for any season.